plm-team/GTA/README.md

 - [ ] **Scaled Training Data Models**: Release GTA models trained on larger datasets via Hugging Face to demonstrate performance at scale
 - [ ] **Multi-Scale Model Family**: Deploy GTA models across different parameter scales (3B, 7B, 13B, 30B+) on Hugging Face for comprehensive evaluation
 - [ ] **Efficient Inference Implementations**: Develop optimized GTA implementations for llama.cpp and vLLM to enable high-performance deployment
-- [ ] **Extended Architecture Support**: Integrate GTA with other model architectures beyond transformer-based LLMs

 ## 🤝 Acknowledgements

-We acknowledge the ADC of the Hong Kong University of Science and Technology (Guangzhou) for providing essential computing resources.
-Finally, we extend our deepest appreciation to our team members for their dedication and contributions from January 2025 to the present.
+We extend our deepest appreciation to our team members for their dedication and contributions from January 2025 to the present.

 ## 📄 License
 The code in this repository is released under the MIT License.